 The fine was imposed by Justice of the Peace Robert T. Gay.
 In addition to the fine, the court also imposed a 25-per-cent victim fine surcharge on the total, as required by the Provincial Offences Act.
 The surcharge is credited to a special provincial government fund to assist victims of crime.

-Aaroc Aggregates Ltd. was convicted for violating section 25 of the ACT, subsection 2(a) which states,
+Aaroc Aggregates Ltd. was convicted for a contravention of section 25 of the Ontario Occupational Health and Safety Act, subsection 2(a) which states,

 “An employer shall provide information, instruction and supervision to a worker to protect the health and safety of the worker.”

 How much easier can it get!
 Aaroc Aggregates Ltd. should have made their supervisor initiate a ‘toolbox’ meeting, one that would spelled out all the important things about the day’s work.
 This would have been the perfect time to discuss any problems and make the employee aware of the dangers concerning the removal of frozen material.

 If the supervisor does not know the hazards associated with the removal of the frozen material then the company is in violation of section 25, subsection 2 (c) which states,

 “The employer shall when appointing a supervisor, appoint a competent person.”

 For those unaware of the definition of competency under the ACT I have listed the requirements below:

 1) You need to have the knowledge, training and experience to organize the work;